wgabrielong/highly_tangent/README.md

-# highly_tangent
-Quadratic Counts of Highly Tangent Lines to Hypersurfaces
+# Quadratic Counts of Highly Tangent Lines to Hypersurfaces